LukeHartell/pilot-dashboard/Privacy Notice Pilot Dashboard.md

 * **Legitimate Interests.** I may process your information when I believe it is reasonably necessary to achieve my legitimate business interests and those interests do not outweigh your interests and fundamental rights and freedoms.
 For example, I may process your personal information for some of the purposes described in order to:
 * Analyze how my Services are used so I can improve them to engage and retain users
 * Diagnose problems and/or prevent fraudulent activities
-* **Legal Obligations.** I may process your information where I believe it is necessary for compliance with my legal obligations, such as to cooperate with a law enforcement body or regulatory agency, exercise or defend my legal rights, or disclose your information as evidence in litigation in which I are involved.
+* **Legal Obligations.** I may process your information where I believe it is necessary for compliance with my legal obligations, such as to cooperate with a law enforcement body or regulatory agency, exercise or defend my legal rights, or disclose your information as evidence in litigation in which I am involved.
 * **Vital Interests.** I may process your information where I believe it is necessary to protect your vital interests or the vital interests of a third party, such as situations involving potential threats to the safety of any person.

 ***If you are located in Canada, this section applies to you.***